-3 Resume Formats Explained - Free Template Download for 2020
+3 Resume Formats Explained (+ Free Template Downloads for Each Type)

 When writing your resume, picking the right format is critical.
 Depending on the type of job you’re applying for, the format of your resume will decide what to include and how to include it.
 Understanding the three types of resume formats and their common uses can ensure that you’re sending in the right type of job application to your dream job.